-Our professional and experienced carpenter crews have made over 800 home repairs throughout the region.
+Our professional and experienced carpenter crews have made 835 home repairs throughout the region.
 In the counties we serve in East Kentucky (Breathitt, Knott, Leslie, and Perry), many houses are aging, in need of updated sources of heating and cooling, and/or are not safe and accessible for those who live there.
 We remedy those problems by making home repairs and home rehabilitations at an affordable price for the homeowner.

 Our program helps low-income homeowners in our area receive home-improving – and often, life-improving – repairs that would be difficult for them to complete or afford without our assistance.
 Many of the homeowners we’ve helped are elderly, disabled, live alone, or are Veterans.

 Inside or outside, our carpenters may be able to make the improvements your home needs.
 It doesn’t matter whether your home is a stick-built house or a trailer home – our crews make repairs for any homeowner who qualifies for our program.
-Whether you’re looking to grow old comfortably in your home or make it a better, healthier space for you and your family, HDA is here to make the home repairs you need at a cost that’s right for you!
+Whether you’re looking to grow old comfortably in your home or make it a better, healthier space for you and your family, HDA is here to make the home repairs you need at a cost that’s affordable for you!

 HDA carpenters make your home safer and more secure by building wheelchair ramps, porches, widening doorways, installing grab bars, and modifying kitchens and bathrooms.

 Our program uses funds from many sources, each having its own set of guidelines and requirements.
 Most of our clients receive a combination of loans and grants to finance the repairs on their home.